flecoqui/TestCppCustomMetricPrometheusClient/README.md

         PCRGauge --prometheusport 8080 --tsport 239.0.0.1:1234

-Launch PCRGauge to receive the http request on port 8080 and receiving the TS Stream on unicast address 127.0.0.1 and UDP port 1234
+Launch PCRGauge to receive the http request on port 8080 and receiving the TS Stream on unicast address 127.0.0.1 and UDP port 1234, and receiving the TS Stream on multicast adress 239.0.0.1:2501

-        PCRGauge --prometheusport 8080 --tsport 127.0.0.1:1234
+        PCRGauge --prometheusport 8080 --tsport 127.0.0.1:1234,239.0.0.1:2501

 ## Building the container image with Azure CLI

+1. Change directory to the PCR Gauge folder

+            C:\git\me\TestCppCustomMetricPrometheusClient\PCRGauge>

+2. Run the following Azure CLI command to build the image:

-az acr build --registry "ACRName"   --image pcrgauge:v1 .
+            C:\git\me\TestCppCustomMetricPrometheusClient\PCRGauge> az acr build --registry "ACRName"   --image pcrgauge:v1 .

 The image is built using the DockerFile below:

             # Get the GCC preinstalled image from Docker Hub